-Publications are not stocked at the address given below; requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+Publications are not stocked at the address given below.
+Requests for copies of IBM publications should be made to your IBM representative or to the IBM branch serving your locality.

-A form for readers' comments is provided at the back of this publication.
-If the form has been removed, comments may be addressed to IBM Corporation, Publications Development, Department D58, Building 706-2, PO Box 390, Poughkeepsie, N.Y.
-12602.
-IBM may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation whatever.
-You may, of course, continue to use the information you supply.
+A form for readers' comments has been provided at the back of this publication.
+If the form has been removed, address comments to IBM Corporation, Publications Development, Department D58, Building 706-2, P. O. Box 390, Poughkeepsie, NY 12602.
+IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.

-© Copyright International Business Machines Corporation 1974,1975,1976,1977,1979
+© Copyright International Business Machines Corporation 1974, 1975, 1976, 1977, 1979

 This publication contains the information necessary to code job control language (JCL) statements, job entry subsystem 2 (JES 2) control statements, and job entry subsystem 3 (JES3) control statements.
-If you have installed the program product Network Job Entry Facility for JES2 Release 2, Program Number 5740-XR8 (referred to as JES2 NJE), JES2 information throughout this publication also applies to JES2 NJE.
-The term JES2 describes or refers to JES2 function and to JES2 with network job entry (NJE) capabilities unless noted otherwise.
-The term JES2 NJE describes or refers to JES2 function with network job entry (NJE) as an integral part of the total function.
+If you have installed the program product MVS/System Product JES2 Release 2, Program Number 5740-XYS, JES2 information throughout this publication refers to MVS/System Product - JES2 function unless noted otherwise.